Yeager Airport: Accidents and incidents

+On May 12, 1959, Capital Airlines Flight 983, a Lockheed L-049 Constellation touched down and landed and the captain groundlooped the aircraft due to ineffective braking.
+During the maneuver the Constellation skidded down a steep embankment and caught fire.
+One crewmember and one passenger died out of 44 on board.

 On August 10, 1968, Piedmont Airlines Flight 230 was on an ILS localizer-only approach to runway 23 when it struck trees 360 feet from the runway threshold.
 The aircraft continued and struck up-sloping terrain short of the runway in a nose-down attitude.
 The aircraft continued up the hill and onto the airport, coming to rest 6 feet beyond the threshold and 50 feet from the right edge of the runway.
 A layer of dense fog was obscuring the runway threshold and about half of the approach lights.
 Visual conditions existed outside the fog area.
 All three crew members and 32 of the 34 passengers died.
 The National Transportation Safety Board blamed the accident on an "unrecognized loss of altitude orientation during the final portion of an approach into shallow, dense fog."
 The disorientation was caused by a rapid reduction in the ground guidance segment available to the pilot at a point beyond which a go-around could be successfully effected.

 On July 13, 2009, Southwest Airlines Flight 2294 from Nashville International Airport to Baltimore-Washington International Airport was forced to divert to West Virginia International Yeager Airport in Charleston, West Virginia after a hole formed on the top of the plane's fuselage near the tail, resulting in depressurization of the cabin and deployment of the oxygen masks.
-The 133 passengers and crew landed safely.
+The Boeing 737-3H4 with 133 passengers and crew landed safely.

-On January 19, 2010, PSA Airlines Canadair CRJ-200 N246PS on flight 2495 to Charlotte, North Carolina on behalf of US Airways with 30 passengers and three crew, overran the runway following a rejected take-off at 16:13 local time (21:13 UTC).
+On January 19, 2010, PSA Airlines Canadair CRJ-200 N246PS on Flight 2495 to Charlotte, North Carolina on behalf of US Airways with 30 passengers and three crew, overran the runway following a rejected take-off at 16:13 local time (21:13 UTC).
 The aircraft was stopped by the EMAS at the end of the runway, sustaining substantial damage to its undercarriage.